 Many couples separate without the intention to permanently split.
 They may use a trial separation to work toward reconciliation, or decide to live in separate places.
 In these cases, legal rights and obligations regarding children, property and debts remain the same as they would in marriage.
 Issues such as division of marital property or what one spouse would owe in child support might be subject to agreement, but have not been resolved as they may be in a divorce or legal separation order.

-Whether the situation calls for trial separation, legal separation, or divorce, a family law attorney can help clarify options and prevent uncertainty.
-Contact one for a free case review today.
+Making the decision to end your marriage is not easy, but sometimes it's the best option.
+Whether the situation calls for trial separation, legal separation, or divorce, a skilled family law attorney who can help clarify options and prevent uncertainty.